risingwavelabs/risingwave-docs-legacy/docs/get-started.md

 :::

 Other installation options are available.
-If you intend to deploy RisingWave to production environments, use K8s or RisingWave Cloud, our fully managed service.
-For details, see [].
+If you intend to deploy RisingWave to production environments, use Kubernetes or RisingWave Cloud, our fully managed service.
+For details, see [Run RisingWave for production](/deploy/risingwave-production.md).

 ## Connect to RisingWave